SemvanWijk/Vinylize_IoT/README.md

   return -1;   // Return -1 if RPM is not found
 }
 ```
 This function takes an album name, sends a request to the Discogs API to search for that album, and tries to find its RPM (speed: 33, 45, or 78).
 If the request is successful and the album is found, it looks for RPM information in the format section of the API response.
 If it finds the RPM, it returns the correct value (33, 45, or 78).
-If it can't find the RPM or the request fails, it returns -1 to indicate an error.<br />
+If it can't find the RPM or the request fails, it returns -1 to indicate an error.<br />br />
-We also need to change our loop up a little bit by adding the following code, replacing the final elseif of our loop:
+We also need to change our loop up a little bit by adding the following code, replacing the final else if of our loop:
 ```
 // Handle "Put on [LP name]" command (Modified to use Discogs API)
     else if (text.startsWith("Put on")) {